-Swaddling is the the age-old practice of wrapping a newborn up tight and cozy in a blanket, in order to restrict the movement of limbs.
-It helps to keep the baby on it’s back and makes for a sounder sleep with less upsets and tears.
+Swaddling is the age-old practice of wrapping a newborn up tight and cozy in a blanket, in order to restrict the movement of limbs.
+It helps to keep the baby on it’s back and makes for a sounder sleep with fewer upsets and tears.

 The practice dates back millennia and has been practiced in varying degrees throughout history.
 Statues and engravings from Cyprus and Crete, depicting babes in a swaddled state, date back as far as 4500 years.
 In the Christian Bible, Mary is said to have wrapped her newborn baby Jesus in swaddling clothes, before placing him in the manger.

-The original swaddling garb was a linen cloth which was bound tight with bandage-like strips.
-Common practice was to wash and oil the baby down after birth and immediately bind him up tight.
+The original swaddling garb was a linen cloth that was bound tight with bandage-like strips.
+A common practice was to wash and oil the baby down after birth and immediately bind him up tight.

 During Tudor times the practice was taken to the next level: babies were bound like mummies from head to foot, forehead and shoulders were bound in place so that the baby was completely restricted.
 It was believed that this would prevent the baby from developing deformities and stop out-of-control babies from hurting themselves with strange movements.